jonlpersson/ed-latimore/site/_posts/2022-02-02-how-to-be-a-high-quality-woman-to-meet-a-high-value-man.md

 You'll look back in a few years stunned at everything you've built for yourself on your own terms that came to fruition as if it were a dream come true.

-Why not, you earned it\!
+Why not, you earned it!
 And I promise you, it feels amazing.

 What are you waiting for?
 Or is it who?
 Don't wait around to be rescued, start to clear the way for your future mister to cross paths with you.